GW campus with leaves changing

 Safety/Hazard Considerations

-Faculty and staff must inform all students of potential hazards present in the high hazard spaces.
+Faculty and staff must inform all students of potential hazards present in the high-hazard spaces.
 Students requiring a service animal should take these factors into consideration when making decisions about their animal.
 Students who require the use of a service animal in labs assume responsibility for all risks involved in the use of their service animal in lab areas, including the risk of exposure to hazardous materials and objects to their service animal.

 A service animal can be excluded or asked to leave the room if the behaviors are dangerous or a significant interference with activities that are unrelated to the job or task that the service animal is performing, or if the presence of the animal will fundamentally alter the nature of the learning outcome.
-If there is a belief that a fundamental alteration exists due to the presence of a service animal in lab, this decision must be made through the Disability Support Services.
+If there is a belief that a fundamental alteration exists due to the presence of a service animal in the lab, this decision must be made through the Disability Support Services.

 Personal Protective Equipment (PPE)